How to Find Real Estate Comps

 Real Estate Investors are always looking for the greatest resources on how to find real estate comps.
 I’ve decided to do you guys a favor, and round up some useful links.
 You can use these in your real estate business to find comparable sales for your properties.
 You can even bookmark this page for quick reference in the future.

-I’m sure there are a lot of websites out there that are super cool and useful.
+I’m sure there are a lot of websites out there that are super cool and useful to determine real estate comps.
 If I’ve left one out that you know of, please message me and tell me about it!
 We all know as real estate investors we’re always trying to figure out how to find real estate comps.
 I’ll be happy to add it this article.

-This is always a challenge for investors if they don’t have the MLS, and its also very much a critical part of the deal analysis process.
+This is always a challenge for investors if they don’t have the MLS comps, and it’s also very much a critical part of the deal analysis process.

 Nothing compares to having the MLS as a resource for pulling comparable sales and doing market research.
 There are a few websites that you can use to pull the information so that you can make an educated estimate of the value of the house.